-Fortunately, artificial intelligence (AI) systems have become sophisticated and accessible.
-They can quickly categorize huge amounts of data, flag inconsistencies, perform initial analyses and carry out routine, time-intensive, repetitive tasks.
-And, most of the time, they can do it more accurately than humans.
+Fortunately, artificial intelligence (AI) systems have reached a stage where they can quickly categorize huge amounts of data, flag inconsistencies, perform initial analyses and carry out routine, time-intensive, repetitive tasks.
+And they can do it more accurately than humans in most cases.

 Law firms will be at a disadvantage if they continue to have people perform the tasks that an AI system can.
-They will fall behind their competition and face mounting costs trying to deal with the deluge of data that is part of today’s practice of law.
+They may fall behind their competition and face needlessly mounting costs trying to deal with the deluge of data that is part of today’s practice of law.

 Let’s look at a few of the ways AI can increase your firm’s productivity.

-Ross is another AI legal research system that not only speeds up research and improves the relevance of information, thereby resulting in better results and lower costs.
+Ross is another AI legal research system that not only speeds up research, but improves the relevance of information, thereby resulting in better results and lower costs.

 The quicker that lawyers can access useful information from virtual truckloads of available data, the more time they can spend on strategy at a decreased cost to their clients.
-A firm not using AI is at a significant disadvantage.
-Their opposition, using AI, can get the same information months in advance.
+If the other side can get the same information months in advance, a firm not using AI is at a significant disadvantage.

-Contract review can be both time-consuming and subject to human error, especially when transactions require the review of many documents, like mergers and acquisitions.
+Contract review can be both time-consuming and subject to human error, especially for transactions that require the review of many documents, such as mergers and acquisitions.
 Every word must be analyzed in order to perform due diligence and sift out hidden risks.

 Contracts have certain patterns, and artificial intelligence systems can identify specific clauses and potential red flags.
-AI speeds up contract review and significantly increases accuracy compared to human-only analysis.
+AI not only speeds up contract review, but significantly increases accuracy compared to human-only analysis.

-Software for legal contract review has been around for a long time.
-But its purpose was to organize contracts and store them.
-AI software, on the other hand, identifies types of contracts and extract key variables, such as clauses and dates.
+Software for legal contract review has been around for a long time, but its purpose was to organize contracts and store them.
+AI software, on the other hand, can identify types of contracts and extract key variables, such as clauses and dates.
 Contracts can be changed effortlessly and safely.

-Law firm AI software can also sort huge amounts of data from multiple documents and flag any information that the legal team specifies.
-This enables quick standardization of provisions and assessment of risks in multiple contracts by identifying clauses that may be a problem.
+AI software can also sort huge amounts of data from multiple contracts or documents and flag any information that a law firm specifies.
+This can enable quick standardization of provisions and assessment of risks in multiple contracts by identifying clauses that may be a problem.